GSO Test

 School Finance

-Most parents who actively engaged in the education of their child will have very little knowledge of how schools are funded.
-Some may have heard of the National Funding Formula (NFF), but what exactly is it?
-How will it affect your child’s education?
+Many parents are very involved in their child’s education, but understandably know little about how schools are funded.
+You may have heard of the National Funding Formula (NFF), but what does it actually mean for our school and your child?

-As a small, rural Voluntary Aided (VA) Church of England primary school, our budget, which comes via West Sussex County Council, is relatively modest when compared to many schools in nearby Lindfield and Haywards Heath.
-We can confirm that no member of staff at the school who earns over £100k.
+As a small, rural Voluntary Aided Church of England primary school, our main funding (received through West Sussex County Council) is relatively modest compared with larger schools in nearby Lindfield and Haywards Heath.
+We can also confirm that no member of staff at St Giles earns more than £100,000.

-Under the School Information (England) Regulations 2020, which came into effect on 1st January 2021, all maintained schools are required to publish this information on their website, along with a link to the Government’s school financial benchmarking service.
-To view this information for St Giles CE Primary School, please follow the link below:
+Under the School Information (England) Regulations 2020, all maintained schools must publish this information on their website, along with a link to the Government’s school financial benchmarking service.
+You can view St Giles’ information using the link below:

 For more information about our PTA, please visit their dedicated page of our website.